Tcharl/virgo.plans/readme.md

 * jpa for persistence
 * validation for hibernate validation (with an osgi service)
 * security for spring security
-* messaging for jms and websocket (jms connection is exported)
+* messaging with camel for jms and websocket (jms connection is exported)